-One basic decision was to allow ATC in a method only if the method explicitly permits this.
-The default of no ATC is reasonable, since legacy code might be written expecting no ATC, and asynchronously aborting the execution of such a method could lead to unpredictable results.
+One basic decision was provide ATC, but only allow it in methods that explicitly permits it.
+The default of no ATC is reasonable, since most code is not written expecting ATC and asynchronously aborting the execution of such a method could lead to unpredictable results.
 Since the natural way to model ATC is with an exception (AsynchronouslyInterruptedException), the way that a method indicates its susceptibility to ATC is by including AsynchronouslyInterruptedException in its throws clause.
 Causing this exception to be thrown in a schedule s as an effect of calling s.interrupt() was a natural extension of the semantics of interrupt as currently defined by java.lang.Thread.